AB216C/TDD-notes/README.md

 Red: Writing a test case that outlines a desired functionality.
 Green: Writing the simplest solution to pass the test.

+# THE THREE PHASES OF TDD:

+# Red: Planning Functionality and Creating a test case that will fail, since we have not yet implemented the functionality

+# Green: Providing the most basic solution to pass the test case

+# Refactoring: Reanalyzing our solution to see if there is anything that can be cleaned up, made more efficient, or made more robust.

 # Last step: